 This course is designed to give students hands-on experience in the daily care and maintenance of farm, laboratory and pet animals.
 Students are assigned times to care for the colony dogs, cats, laboratory animals, birds, sheep, horses and dairy animals under supervision.
 This course is repeatable for credit.
 Scheduled hours throughout the term.
-Prerequisite: None.
+Prerequisite: VET-1051 or instructor permission. graded: Pass/No Pass.